 Well-established procedures, similar to those used to monitor human subjects research, are used for reviewing and monitoring animal research, teaching, and testing projects conducted under University auspices.

 The IACUC, along with veterinary staff specializing in laboratory animal medicine, carefully review the goals, objectives, and scientific benefits of all proposed projects to ensure that:

-The proposed research complies with all applicable federal, state, and University laws, regulations,
+The proposed research complies with all applicable laws, regulations, and guidelines,

 Humane use guidelines are followed and all animals involved are provided with the best possible treatment and professional veterinary care,

 Those who will be working with the animals have received the proper training, and

 Proper practices and procedures are in place to reduce as much pain and/or distress to the animals as possible.